AlperErd0gan/AlperErd0gan/README.md

   ]

-currently_learning: ["Frameworks such as TenserFlow and Mediapipe"] 2025 Goals: ["Create 25+ Projects and learn at least 5-10 new Technologies."]
+currently_learning: ["Frameworks such as TensorFlow and Mediapipe"] 2025 Goals: ["Create 25+ Projects and learn at least 5-10 new Technologies."]
 hobbies: ["Gaming", "Cinema", "Skateboarding", "Art", "Comedy"]
 ```